manojmanivannan/ApacheSparkEssentials/README.md

 Start Jupyter server `jupyter notebook`

 ### Docker Alternative
 In case you feel all this configuration is too much, run the notebooks in a docker container with all dependencies already set.
-Of course you need to have `docker/docker-compose` and `Make` installed.
+Of course you need to have `docker/docker-compose` and `make` installed ([download for windows from here](https://gnuwin32.sourceforge.net/packages/make.htm)).
 Once you have it, run `make` to start the containers.
-If you dont have `Make` installed, manually modify the mount path in `docker-compose.yaml` , then simply run `docker-compose -f docker-compose.yaml up`
+If you dont have `make` installed, and only have docker, then simply run
+- `docker run --rm -ti -e JUPYTER_ALLOW_INSECURE_WRITES=1 -p 8888:8888 -v %cd%:/home/jovyan --name pyspark-notebook jupyter/pyspark-notebook` for windows
+- `docker run --rm -ti  -p 8888:8888 -v $(pwd):/home/jovyan --name pyspark-notebook jupyter/pyspark-notebook` for linux

 ---